xzhang03/NidaqGUI/README.md

   3. **Same-color optophotometry mode only**: a tri-state buffer such as [74AHCT125](https://www.adafruit.com/product/1787).
 I also use the buffer as a unidirectional logic level shifter since Teensy4.0 cannot take 5V logic inputs.
 An opamp is preferred for true analog buffer.

 ## How to order
 1. Use one of the PCB printing services (e.g., [JLCPCB](https://jlcpcb.com/), [PCBWAY](https://www.pcbway.com/), [OSHPARK](https://oshpark.com/), [etc](https://pcbshopper.com/)).
-Upload the zip Gerber files from [here](https://github.com/xzhang03/NidaqGUI/tree/master/PCB_omni).
+Upload the zip Gerber files from [here for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Gerber_PCB_Omnibox%20v3.zip).
 The sizes are pre-set so just choose your quantity, color, etc...
 You are good to go with PCBs
-2. Upload the [bill of materials excel files](https://github.com/xzhang03/NidaqGUI/tree/master/PCB_omni) to [Digikey](https://www.digikey.com/en/mylists/).
+2. Upload the bill of materials excel files, [this one for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Nanosec%20Photometry%20BOM.xlsx), to [Digikey](https://www.digikey.com/en/mylists/).
 The quantities are for 1 unit.
 For resisters, trimmers, and header pins, you are better off using bulk kits from Amazon/Ebay.
 Please feel free to ask me about replacements.

 ## C. Modes